Last updated - 19/03/2025

 Overview of Corporation Tax in Ireland

-Our Corporation Tax Rate of 12.5% has long been a cornerstone of Ireland's appeal to foreign companies.
+Ireland's corporate tax rate of 12.5% has long been a cornerstone of the country's appeal to foreign companies.
 As one of the most competitive rates in the world, it has positioned Ireland as a leading destination for global businesses seeking a strategic base in Europe.
-This favourable tax regime, a skilled workforce, robust infrastructure, and strong international trade agreements have helped Ireland to foster an environment that attracts multinational giants across a wide variety of industries.
+This favorable tax regime, combined with a skilled workforce, robust infrastructure, and strong international tax treaties, has helped Ireland foster an environment that attracts multinational giants across a wide variety of industries.

-Ireland's 12.5% corporation tax rate has played a pivotal role in attracting some of the world's most successful companies, including giants in the tech world, like Apple, Google, and Meta.
-These firms have established substantial operations in Ireland, attracted not only by the low tax rate but also by the country’s highly educated English-speaking workforce and access to the European market.
+The Irish corporate tax rate of 12.5% has played a pivotal role in attracting some of the world's most successful companies, including technology firms like Apple, Google, and Meta.
+These corporations have established substantial operations in Ireland, drawn not only by the low tax rate but also by the country's highly educated English-speaking workforce and access to the European market.

-Apple, for instance, has established & maintained a significant presence in Cork since 1980.
-Apple's decision to base its European headquarters in Ireland reflects the strategic advantages of Ireland's tax regime, which offers opportunities for multinational firms to most efficiently manage their global tax liability.
-Similarly, other international players, such as Microsoft, Amazon, and Pfizer, have chosen Ireland as their European hub, leveraging our favourable tax policies, skilled workforce, and business-friendly environment.
+Apple, for instance, has maintained a significant presence in Cork since 1980.
+Apple's decision to base its European headquarters in Ireland reflects the strategic advantages of Ireland's corporate tax system, which offers opportunities for multinational firms to efficiently manage their global tax liability.
+Similarly, other international players, such as Microsoft, Amazon, and Pfizer, have chosen Ireland as their European hub, leveraging the country's favourable tax policies, skilled workforce, and business-friendly environment.

 In this guide, we’ll explore the key aspects of Ireland’s corporation tax, including eligibility, compliance requirements and benefits to foreign companies, helping you understand why Ireland remains a top choice for global investment.